tommie/tommie.github.io/_drafts/2021-09-04-docker-and-ufw.md

 long as you trust your Docker's published ports, that's fine.
 You can see `DOCKER` containing explicit rules for the published ports.
 That's a POLA (policy of least astonishment) violation, but not the end of the world for my needs.
-But, of course, this is now a challenge, and it must be attempted.
+But solving this inversion of control is now a challenge, and it must be accepted.

 What if UFW starts before Docker?
 Well, Docker does a [prepend](https://github.com/moby/moby/blob/2b70006e3bfa492b8641ff443493983d832955f4/libnetwork/iptables/iptables.go#L651)